Find out how you can add 5 simple and easy upgrades to any room and instantly make it look fresher and brighter for less than $300.

 I can’t get enough of linen.
 It’s a very durable fabric with a nice natural feel that has a much lower environmental impact than cotton.

 Ikea’s Puderviva is a great find.
 I got 2 of them and they set me back $15 each.
 They look very pretty on our light green couch.
 Depending on your preference, you can choose to have the plain front facing forward or the ribbon side.

 The old curtains were a light color with a floral look.
 We wanted something a bit lighter that also matched the pale yellow paint in the room.

 Have I told you that I love linen?
 It has such a simple, classic, and natural look.

 Linen can be expensive.
 Here’s where my two love affairs come together: linen and Ikea.
 Ikea has great linen curtains in a few different colors.
 Their white is actually more of a natural white that works perfectly in our updated room.

 Flowers always look great and fresh in every room.
 I like to decorate with colors that match the season.
 White mums always have a fresh look.

 To compliment that look, I like to use very simple, clean vases.
-At $4 a piece you can’t beat Ikea’s simple glass vases.
+At $4 a piece, you can’t beat Ikea’s simple glass vases.
 They are so inexpensive that you can afford to have a few of them.
 You can even find cheaper ones, such as these Ikea Vasen vases for $2 a piece!

-As you can see, these are all very easy, simple upgrade to will instantly freshen up the look of any room.
+As you can see, these are all very easy, simple upgrades to will instantly freshen up the look of any room.
 Best of all?
 You can do this for less than $300.
 I paid around $271!
 We love this new look that feels like spring!

 5. Area rug